Moustafa-E/Lilly-placement-assessment/DOCUMENTATION.md

             - Adding log before passing data to displayAllMedicines shows empty json
             + Found it: response.json needed to be response.json().

 + pt 2: Can make a simple form that sends the name of the medicine to the get_single_med endpoint.
+    - Can reuse displayAllMedicines but only send an array containing a single object.
+Will rename it to displayMedicines for clarity.

 # Objective 2: A data engineer had some issues migrating data, leaving some gaps in our database.
 How can you ensure that the frontend handles missing/invalid data returned from the APIs without crashing?
 + All I need is some error handling / data filtering on the response from objective 1.